-To date, no coronvirus tests have been approved by the FDA.
+To date, no coronavirus tests have been approved by the FDA.
 But tests are available under Emergency Use Authorization (EUA), which means the FDA has not thoroughly vetted these tests to grant full approval.
 There is limited information on the efficacy (sensitivity and specificity); a low threshold of detection studies are needed to achieve FDA EUA status.
-Laboratories developing coronvirus tests may begin patient testing while their assays are under FDA review.
+Laboratories developing coronavirus tests may begin patient testing while their assays are under FDA review.
 Additionally, there are tests being marketed to physicians that do not have EUA status.

 Family physicians should use their best clinical judgement to determine who should be tested.
 The CDC recommends giving testing priority to:

 Persons identified by public health officials or clinicians as high priority include:

 The number and types of available tests vary widely based on geographic region and health care facility.
 If a patient is suspected of having COVID-19 and tests aren't available, clinicians should work with local and state public health offices to determine where and how patients can access coronavirus tests in the community.

 Three different types of testing are currently available:

 Three CLIA certification complexity classifications can be given to a diagnostic test that is EUA designated.

 To use for testing patients, you must have a valid CLIA certificate for your practice that matches your normal testing practices.
 Review a complete list of FDA authorized EUA tests as well as their CLIA classification.